Read the Prologue and Chapter 1 of Forbidden Captive…

 I nodded, taking a bite of plain bread.
 I nearly spat it back out, but Corinna handed over the jam before I had to take drastic measures.

 Haiden, the Chief of Waylria, played favorites.
 While I mostly pickled vegetables and made fruit preserves for trade despite working under Haiden, Corinna and Nabil were Haiden’s esteemed shadows and warriors.
 Because they followed his every command.
-He rarely made me report to him anymore.
-But Corinna and Nabil were under strict orders to meet with him every morning.
+He rarely made me report to him anymore, but Corinna and Nabil were under strict orders to meet with him every morning.

 “I think I’m just going to head out, then.”
 Averting my eyes, I popped the last bite of jam-covered bread into my mouth before heading to the shelves again.